pyRTX.core.utils_rt

 pyRTX.core.utils_rt.block_dot(a, b)[source]

-Perform element-wise dot product between corresponding vectors in two arrays.
+Perform an element-wise dot product between two arrays of vectors.

 Parameters: